The Best Nutrition For Dogs and Puppies | Choosing The Best Dog Food For Your Dog

 Dogs’ nutritional needs change as they age.
 The next sections will cover the specific nutritional needs of dogs from birth to old age.

-If you enjoy my book and find it helpful, I would be very grateful if you could spend just five minutes leaving a review (it can be as short as you like) on my book’s Amazon page (scroll down to the bottom of the page and click on the button that says “Write a Customer Review”).
+If you enjoy my book and find it helpful, I would be very grateful if you could spend a few minutes leaving a review (it can be as short as you like) on my book’s page at whichever retailer you purchase it from.
 People read reviews when they are trying to decide if they want to buy a book.
 Your review will assist in getting my book discovered so that it can help your fellow dog lovers.
 Thank you in advance for taking a few minutes to do this and for your support.
 I really appreciate it!